 The description of the classroom mob scene during the history exam is fairly accurate, insofar as I can remember back to my undergraduate studies at Indiana University.
-Now that I'm almost 60, those bygone years sometimes feel like another lifetime.
+Now that I'm over 70 (I was born on May 5, 1946), those bygone years often feel like another lifetime.

 I tried to make Elizabeth at least a bit more sympathetic here.

-J.-s Bloomington apartment didn't have a separate study, but I did leave him a written message at the end of our time together.
+J.'s Bloomington apartment didn't have a separate study, but I did leave him a written message at the end of our time together.
 I wonder if he still has it?
-I keep almost all the letters and notes and cards that people write to me.
+I keep most of the letters and notes and cards that people write to me.